cisco/mindmeld/source/userguide/nlp.rst

 Select data for experiments
 ---------------------------

 During the course of experimentation, it is common to have multiple datasets for training and testing as you iterate on building the most optimal models for your NLP pipeline.
 Multiple training datasets allow you to try out different versions of training data for fitting your models and identifying the best performing one.
-They are also useful for building and deploying different variants of your models trained on different datasets from the same Workbench project.
+They are also useful for building and deploying different variants of your models trained on different datasets from the same MindMeld project.

 Multiple testing datasets (or test sets) allow you to compute evaluation numbers on different versions of test data.
 A recommended practice is to have at least two different test sets in your project - a development set and a blind set.
 You should use the development set for frequent evaluation and error analysis to fine-tune your model's parameters and improve its performance.
 The blind set, on the other hand, should merely be used for computing the final evaluation metrics without being open for detailed investigation.

-In Workbench, a dataset is a collection of labeled query files that share the same filename prefix and are distributed across the different intent folders consistent with the Workbench project structure.
+In MindMeld, a dataset is a collection of labeled query files that share the same filename prefix and are distributed across the different intent folders consistent with the MindMeld project structure.
 Each dataset is identified by a label which is the same as the common prefix shared by its constituent data files.
-By default, Workbench uses all files within your intent folders that match the ``'train*.txt'`` pattern for training and the ``'test*.txt'`` pattern for testing.
+By default, MindMeld uses all files within your intent folders that match the ``'train*.txt'`` pattern for training and the ``'test*.txt'`` pattern for testing.
 In other words, the :meth:`NaturalLanguageProcessor.build` and :meth:`NaturalLanguageProcessor.evaluate` methods use the datasets named ``'train'`` and ``'test'`` by default, respectively.
 To instead train or evaluate on a specific subset of files within your intent folders, use the :data:`label_set` parameter of the :meth:`build` and :meth:`evaluate` methods to identify the desired dataset.

 The code snippet below demonstrates how to train the NLP classifiers only using the ``'custom_train'`` dataset (i.e., the subset of data that matches the ``'custom_train*.txt'`` filename pattern):